 Over the last 6 – 7 years I’ve only used peat free compost after I switched and found my plants grew exactly the same or better in peat free compared to peat.
-In that time I have grown thousands of plants from seed and permanently in large pots.
-If the bag doesn’t clearly say ‘peat free’ it will contain peat dug from natural habitats, releasing CO2 that was locked in peat bogs into the atmosphere and reducing habitat for wildlife.
+In that time I have grown thousands of plants from seed as well as permanently in large pots.
+If the bag doesn’t clearly say ‘peat free’ it will contain peat dug from natural habitats.
+Digging peat reduces habitat for wildlife and releases millennia of carbon locked into peat bogs, which then converts into climate warming CO2.

 This year I’m growing everything in peat free compost as usual and I’ve been given one bag of peat to use in a series of comparison trials.
-I was also given the bags of Dalefoot and Sylvagrow featured here – though I’ve bought and used them for years – to trial but I’m under no obligation to say they’re good – and here you’ll see for yourself how they all perform.
+I was also given bags of Dalefoot, Fertile Fibre and Sylvagrow I’ll feature here – though I’ve bought and used them for years – to trial but I’m under no obligation to say they’re good, and here you’ll see for yourself how they all perform.
 I will be running separate articles on each of these in the future.

 This is my personal account based on how I grow, I’m being fairly scientific about it but with more resources and time, someone could conduct larger trials with multiple plants.
-Over time and with a number of comparisons and insights into how I grow, I hope to show you how I grow with peat free composts and why they’re such a great growing media, no matter which brand you use.
+Over time and with a number of comparisons and insights into my techniques, I hope to show you how I grow with peat free composts and why they’re such a great growing media.

 The secret with peat free composts